Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/06-page.md

 </div>

-<span class="label label-info">NOTE:</span> Typically, and as is the case with many size parameters that you can set in HTML, you should override these parameters with CSS.
+<span class="label label-info">NOTE:</span> These attributes can also be overridden in CSS.